mozilla-services/lua_sandbox/docs/sandbox.md

 The following modules have been modified, as described, for use in the sandbox.
   - [base library](http://www.lua.org/manual/5.1/manual.html#5.1)
     - The require() function has been modified to not expose any of the package table to the sandbox.
-  - [cjson](http://www.kyne.com.au/~mark/software/lua-cjson-manual.html) JSON parser with the following modifications:
-    - Loads the cjson module in a global cjson table
-    - The encode buffer is limited to the sandbox output_limit.
-    - The decode buffer will be roughly limited to one half of the sandbox memory_limit.
-    - The NULL value is not decoded to cjson.null it is simply discarded.
-      If the original behavior is desired use cjson.decode_null(true) to enable NULL decoding.
-    - The new() function has been disabled so only a single cjson parser can be created.
-    - The encode_keep_buffer() function has been disabled (the buffer is always reused).
   - [os](http://www.lua.org/manual/5.1/manual.html#5.8)
     - The local timezone is set to UTC in all sandboxes.